 During the fall, spring, and summer semesters, The Plaza is open Monday through Friday, 7:00 a.m. - 2:00 p.m.
 Daily offerings include continental breakfast items from 7:00 a.m.–11:00 a.m. and daily lunch specials, salads, and soups served from 11:00 a.m.–2:00 p.m.
 Menu items are reasonably priced and dine-in drink refills are free.
 The Plaza is located on the west end of campus and offers ample parking and a casual atmosphere.
 The Plaza can also be reserved for special events outside of normal operating hours.
 For special arrangements, call (501) 977-2081.

 Reasonable accommodations for persons with documented disabilities will be made, pursuant to federal and state law.
 Any student with a disability who needs accommodation (e.g. seating, extended time, or alternative testing arrangements) should request the accommodation at the beginning of the semester or term.
-The Disability Counselor will make the determination regarding appropriate accommodations.
-It is the responsibility of the student to provide the necessary documentation to the Disability Counselor.
-It is UACCM’s policy that, when UACCM sponsors events and locations outside of the UACCM campus, the locations to be used will be accessible to and usable by persons with disabilities.
+The Counseling and Disability staff will make the determination regarding appropriate accommodations.
+It is the responsibility of the student to provide the necessary documentation to the Counseling and Disability staff.
+It is UACCM’s policy that when UACCM sponsors events and locations outside of the UACCM campus, the locations to be used will be accessible to and usable by persons with disabilities.

 A UACCM e-mail account is available to all students.
 Accounts for first-time entering students will be set up by the first day of classes.
 Your account will remain active between semesters as long as you are pre-registered for a following semester.
 Accounts for students who are no longer enrolled or pre-registered will be deleted soon after the beginning of the Fall and Spring Semesters.
 All important Campus information is distributed to students through their UACCM e-mail.
 You must have a signed Computer Account Form on file with Computer Services agreeing to the UACCM Computer Usage Policy.
 Returning students do not have to complete a form each subsequent semester at UACCM.

 The following Information will help you determine your username and password for logging onto computers on campus as well as your e-mail account: